kswann-mck/udacity_drl_p3/README.md

 ## Project Structure

 - [model.py](model.py) - defines the structure of the neural networks for the actor and critic using PyTorch
-- [ddpg_agent.py](ddpg_agent.py) - defines the agent implementation
+- [agent.py](agent.py) - defines the agent implementation
 - [train.py](train.py) - defines the training loop to run a training sequence with a given set of hyperparameters
 - [optimize.py](optimize.py) - defines an optimization routine to search for optimal hyperparameters
 - [Report.md](Report.md) - defines the solution steps, algorithm and outputs from different training and optimiztion runs in markdown
 - [Report.ipynb](Report.ipynb) - defines the solution steps, algorithm and outputs from different training and optimiztion runs
-- [checkpoint_actor_optimal.pth](checkpoint_actor_optimal.pth) - the saved model weights for tha actor network from the solution that solved the task
+- [checkpoint_actor_base.pth](checkpoint_actor_optimal.pth) - the saved model weights for tha actor network from the solution that solved the task
-- [checkpoint_critic_optimal.pth](checkpoint_actor_optimal.pth) - the saved model weights for tha critic network from the solution that solved the task
+- [checkpoint_critic_base.pth](checkpoint_actor_optimal.pth) - the saved model weights for tha critic network from the solution that solved the task
-- [checkpoint_actor_alternate.pth](checkpoint_actor_alternate.pth) - the saved model weights for tha actor network from the longer training run with a larger network
-- [checkpoint_critic_alternate.pth](checkpoint_critic_alternate.pth) - the saved model weights for tha critic network from the longer training run with a larger network
 - [playing.gif](playing.gif) - a gif of the trained optimal agent playing
 - [environment.yml](environment.yml) - the conda environment file for reproducing the experiment